Co-clustering of Spatially Resolved Transcriptomic Data: Introduction

 Research question \emph{ii.)} is of great scientific interest, but, to the best of our knowledge, has not been tackled yet.
 Discovering that some genes are s.e. only in some areas of the tissue would play a core role in comprehending some fundamental biological mechanisms, and ultimately discovering new ones.
 Even the very recent SPARK method for detecting s.e. genes is not designed to state if the spatial expression activity of a gene is restricted to specific areas of the tissue.
 With the existing statistical tools, one can approach this issue with a two-step analysis, first clustering the image using BayesSpace or GIOTTO, and then applying SPARK to each of the discovered clusters.
-However, such heuristic procedure has some limitations.
+However, such heuristic procedure has some \review{severe} limitations.
 First, repeating the tests in each of the image cluster requires to control for multiple testing, e.g., by controlling the False Discovery Rate \citep{Benjamini_Hochberg.1995}.
 Second, even after the s.e. genes are isolated, an additional clustering of the genes is necessary to perform specific downstream analyses \citep{Svensson_etal:2018, Sun_etal:2020}.
-Last, if indeed there are clusters of genes, such information should be accounted for in the first step of the procedure, when the image is clustered.
+Last, if indeed there are clusters of genes, such information should be accounted for in the first step of the procedure, when the image is clustered. \review{However, this is something that cannot be accomplished with BayesSpace or GIOTTO.}

 Finally, research question \emph{iii.)} has the goal of determining which genes are active in each of the image cluster.
 Thanks to the spatial mapping of the spots, it will be possible to separate the presence of spatial effects from the total variation of each gene, providing a more accurate list of highly variable genes.